netdata/learn/docs/cloud/visualize/dashboards.md

 different Spaces, and have those valuable metrics follow you.

-Pinning dashboards helps you correlate potentially related charts across your infrastructure, no matter how you [organized it](/docs/cloud/organize) in Netdata Cloud, and helps you discover root causes faster.
+Pinning dashboards helps you correlate potentially related charts across your infrastructure, no matter how you organized your Spaces and War Rooms, and helps you discover root causes faster.

 ## Manage your dashboards